Reese Witherspoon Shares Sweet Throwback Photo With Children On Instagram

 “Darling children!
 Look just like their mom!
 They grow up too fast!!!!” one more commented.

 At the end of June, Reese shared a more recent photo of her children, including her youngest son, Tennessee, whom she shares with husband Jim Toth.
 In the photo, the three kids are all celebrating milestones.
-Witherspoon shared that Ava just graduated high school while Deacon just graduated middle school.
+Witherspoon shared that Ava just graduated high school while Deacon just graduated from middle school.
 And Tennessee?
 He just completed pre-school!

 In the caption of the photo, Reese lovingly refers to her children as her “superstars” while saying how proud she is of them.
 And like her most recent snapshot, this one also gained a ton of attention from Witherspoon’s followers with over 460,000 likes and 2,900 comments.